 Meliora Humanities Seminars

 Going to college provides students with the opportunity to take courses that address important issues and explore new disciplines that are not typically covered in high school.
-At Rochester, the Meliora Seminars are small, selective courses that allow students and faculty to study fascinating questions about being human in a complex world: What is the nature of democracy?
+At Rochester, the Meliora Seminars are small, selective courses that allow first-year students to study fascinating questions about being human in a complex world: What is the nature of democracy?
 How do we communicate with one another?
 What is love?
 What is justice?
 How have artists and filmmakers addressed the problem of climate change?

 Each Meliora Seminar is unique, but common features of the seminars include: